smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Part II/readme.md

 ## Permutations and Combinations

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A permutation is a way in which a set or number of things can be ordered or arranged.
 With permutation, order matters.
-With combinations, order does not matter.
+With combinations, the order does not matter.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We often use the work combination loosely without thinking order is important.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We often use the word combination loosely without thinking order is important.
 A good example is the following:
 *  “My cheeseburger has a combination of the toppings; lettuce, tomato, and onion”.
-Here we really do not care about order, it is the same cheeseburger if it was “onion, lettuce, and tomato” or “tomato, lettuce, and onion”.
+Here we really do not care about the order, it is the same cheeseburger if it was “onion, lettuce, and tomato” or “tomato, lettuce, and onion”.
 The same cheeseburger is described no matter the order of the ingredients.
 *  “The combination to my locker is 23-56-12”.
 Here order is important, and a combination lock is more accurately described as a “permutation lock”.
 A different arrangement would yield an inaccurate result for opening the lock.

 **Permutations can get very large!**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When calculating permutations, the number of permutations grows substantially with each additional element added.
 The number of permutations to arrange the numbers 1 through 9 can be calculated by 9!
 (9 factorial) and returns 362,880 permutations.
 Adding another element to this set (10!) causes the number of permutations to grow to 3,628,800.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When solving these puzzles, consider using a comma separated list to store the data (often referred to as zero normal form) and when needed you can pivot the data, which you have several options for.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When solving these puzzles, consider using a comma-separated list to store the data (often referred to as zero normal form) and when needed you can pivot the data, which you have several options for.
 The solution to Puzzle #9 “Find the Spaces” can give you a recipe for pivoting the data using recursion or you can use the `STRING_SPLIT` function to perform this action.
 Please check out the documentation for the `STRING_SPLIT` function, as it does have several parameters.

 ## Sequences

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Microsoft’s T-SQL can create a `SEQUENCE` object, which creates a list of ordered numbers.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Microsoft T-SQL` can create a `SEQUENCE` object, which creates a list of ordered numbers.
 The sequence of numeric values is generated in an ascending or descending order at a defined interval and can be configured to restart when exhausted.
-It acts much like an `IDENTITY` column, but a `SEQUENCE` object is schema bound (i.e., You use the syntax `CREATE SEQUENCE` to define the object).
+It acts much like an `IDENTITY` column, but a `SEQUENCE` object is schema-bound (i.e., You use the syntax `CREATE SEQUENCE` to define the object).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The benefit of the `SEQUENCE` object is that generated values can be used across multiple tables or columns, and you can recycle the values and restart from the minimum value.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The downside of using the `SEQUENCE` object is that it is 1) schema bound and 2) does not accept parameterization.
 The parameters (such as min and max values) must be hardcoded to a number, as you cannot set these via a variable.
-You can use dynamic SQL to create the `SEQUENCE` object to circumvent this issue, but it may be best to create your own sequence table using a `WHILE` loop (while also avoiding creating a schema bound object as you can use a temporary table).
+You can use dynamic SQL to create the `SEQUENCE` object to circumvent this issue, but it may be best to create your own sequence table using a `WHILE` loop (while also avoiding creating a schema-bound object as you can use a temporary table).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A real-world example of using a sequence object is where you need to display a quote on a website for each day where you must cycle through the quotes when exhausted.
 Here you could create the following table that joins a calendar table, a sequence table, and a quotes table together.